quantumgardener/qg.blog/content/notes/Transplanting my Brain to Roam to Obsidian.md

 tags:
   - personal-knowledge-management
   - obsidian
-date: 2021-01-28
+date: 2021-01-21
 aliases:
   - transplanting-my-brain-to-roam-to-obsidian
 landscapes:
   - "[[the-garden-shed]]"
 growth: "[[Evergreen]]"
+publishDate: 2024-01-21
 ---
 In mid-2020 I was introduced to the exciting new note-taking application [[Roam Research]] and I transferred my notes and tasks into the database, making use of the powerful backlinking and cross-referencing features of the database.
-Prior to that I had been using a mix of [TheBrain](https://thebrain.com) (notes and links), [Omnifocus](https://www.omnigroup.com/omnifocus/) (tasks and projects) and [OneNote](https://www.onenote.com) (mobile and synced notes).
+Prior to that I had been using a mix of [[TheBrain]] (notes and links), [Omnifocus](https://www.omnigroup.com/omnifocus/) (tasks and projects) and [OneNote](https://www.onenote.com) (mobile and synced notes). [[TheB]]

 Roam was good, but not perfect, and that wasn't a particular problem.
 I've used enough software to know it rarely meets all needs and Roam went a long way to meet most of them.

-Last weekend, in looking up some videos on the Zettelkasten Learning Method, I came across [Obsidian](https//obsidian.md) as an alternative to Roam.
+Last weekend, in looking up some videos on the Zettelkasten Learning Method, I came across [[Obsidian]] as an alternative to Roam.
 Some research and testing later, and I decided to make the jump and commit to another note-taking/research application just 6 months later from my last jump.

 ## The first jump
 To understand why I've jumped a second time and landed on Obsidian, it's worth taking you back to the beginning.
 The days before Roam.